dll-ncai/NeuroGate_EEG_Abnormality_Detection/README.md

-# EEG Classification with NeuroGATE
+# EEG Pathology Detection with NeuroGATE

-This repository provides a PyTorch implementation of the NeuroGATE deep learning model for EEG classification.
+This repository provides a PyTorch implementation of the NeuroGATE deep learning model for the detection of pathological EEG.
 It utilizes the CereProcess library for data loading, preprocessing, model training, and evaluation, demonstrated in a comprehensive example notebook.

 ---